“Since it’s a social media app we need a live action video.”

 The above quotes are examples of what we’ve heard from clients who are looking to avoid animation for their pending business video.
 Not that these thoughts can’t be true, but we feel there are a lot of misconceptions on what animation can actually achieve, when used properly, for corporate videos.

-At Demo Duck, we produce all different styles of video (2D animation, live action, stop motion, 3D, etc.) and we don’t have one go-to style recommendation because there are so many factors in determining the right one (audience, goals, branding, use, etc.).
+As a corporate video production company, Demo Duck produces all different styles of video (2D animation, live action, stop motion, 3D, etc.) and we don’t have one go-to style recommendation because there are so many factors in determining the right one (audience, goals, branding, use, etc.).
 However, with a rising number of clients dismissing corporate animation because of preconceived, and often misguided, feelings, we wanted to take the chance to point out how animated videos can work for more projects than some expect.

 The proof is in the illustrated pudding.
 So let’s take a look at six common misconceptions about animation, why they’re inaccurate, and corporate video production (some by Demo Duck, some by people were fans of) that bucks the notion.

 MISCONCEPTION 1: Animation can’t appeal to our mature audience

 Just because your target audience may be more experienced or older than what the idea of ‘cartoons’ invokes in most people’s mind, that doesn’t mean animation won’t do the trick.
 If the sound design is a bit more matter-of-fact (i.e. sans ukuleles and whistles) and the design has a seasoned, mature look, you can keep serious people engaged on serious topics.

-MISCONCEPTION 2: Corporate animation can’t create an emotional connection
+MISCONCEPTION 2: Corporate animations can’t create an emotional connection

 Really strong emotional connections in videos are often the product of subtle facial expressions and body language that viewers connect with because it feels real.
 But illustrated characters can express the same subtle level of disdain, sadness, joy, etc. with the slight manipulation of a few key frames.
 Just because it’s made on a machine (computer) doesn’t mean it can’t be heartfelt (tear).
 Besides, anyone whose seen Inside Out knows that animation can create A LOT of emotions…